chboudry/PariTennis/readme.md

 - activate your environment : .\env\Scripts\activate
 - active your virtual environment : py -m pip install -r requirements.txt

+### launch Streamlit
+- on visual studio code you might have to elevate your prompt : Set-ExecutionPolicy Unrestricted -Scope Process
+- activate your environment : .\env\Scripts\activate
+- go in the streamlit folder :  cd .\streamlit_app\
+- launch Streamlit : streamlit run app.py

 ### Scrapping data

 - This is optional and not recommended (very long) as all datas are already scrapped and in folder